 "Historically, as you experience an illness, you get an immunity.
 Your body is ready to fight that illness [again]," says.
 Dr. Sovndal. "[Getting it twice] would go against our normal defense mechanisms for viruses."

 The likelihood of getting coronavirus, or any virus, for a second time is very low.

-Myth: Masturbation will keep the coronavirus at bay
+Claim: Masturbation will keep the virus at bay

 Fact: Pleasuring yourself isn't a bad idea, but it won't prevent COVID-19